 A cat’s nutritional needs are dependent on a number of factors.
 When determining your pet’s nutritional profile, a veterinarian or pet nutritionist will consider their:

 Your vet should be able to provide you with tailored guidance for your cat, but remember, their needs will change over time.
-Even a healthy adult cat can experience multiple changes to their nutritional needs due to changes in their activity level or lifestyle.
+Even a health adult cat can experience multiple changes to their nutritional needs due to changes in their activity level or lifestyle.

 Can you make your own cat food?